Moon Phases Lesson: Understand the Lunar Cycle

 What Are Moon Phases?

-Moon phases refer to the different shapes of the illuminated portion of the moon that we can see from Earth.
+Moon phases refer to the different apparent shapes the moon has due to how it's illuminated by the sun.
 These phases are caused by the changing positions of the Earth, moon, and sun relative to each other.
 As the moon orbits the Earth, the angle between the moon, Earth, and sun changes, which alters the amount of the moon's surface that is illuminated by the sun and visible to us.

-The cycle of moon phases follows a predictable pattern over approximately 29.5 days, known as a lunar month or synodic month.
-During this cycle, we observe the moon transitioning through various phases, from being completely invisible to fully illuminated and back again.
+The cycle of moon phases follows a predictable pattern over approximately 29.5 days, known as a lunar month.
+Throughout this cycle, we observe the moon transitioning through various phases, from being completely dark to fully illuminated and back again.
 Each phase represents a different point in the moon's journey around the Earth.

 What Are the Eight Phases of the Moon?